kirschbaum-development/laravel-loop-filament/README.md

 # Filament MCP Server - Laravel Loop

+> [!IMPORTANT]
+> This is a beta version and is not recommended for production use yet.

 The Laravel Loop Filament MCP Server is an extension for [Laravel Loop](https://github.com/kirschbaum-development/laravel-loop) that exposes your Filament Resources as an MCP server.
 This allows AI assistants and MCP clients to interact with your Filament Resources for data listing, querying, and (optionally) actions.

 ## What It Does

-- Exposes your Filament Resources as MCP tools
+Exposes your Filament Resources as MCP tools.
+There are 4 tools available:

-- Allows AI assistants and MCP clients to:
-  - List available Filament Resources
+- `list_filament_resources`: Lists all available Filament Resources to the MCP client.
-  - Describe resource structure, fields, columns, filters, and relationships
+- `describe_filament_resource`: Describes the structure, fields, columns, filters, and relationships for a given resource to the MCP client.
-  - Query resource data with filters
+- `get_filament_resource_data`: Queries data for a resource, with optional filters.
-  - (Optionally) Execute resource actions (bulk actions, etc.)
+- `execute_filament_resource_action`: Executes a bulk action on a resource (only in ReadWrite mode).

 ## Installation